Editor's Note: This is the first article in a new series written to help you plan your next trip.

 Packing like a backpacker takes a particular type of soul.
 Luckily, you can adopt that soul as you go.
 Matter of fact, you might end up liking the minimalist mindset and adapting to what you have.

 You might even bring that mindset home with you.
-However, one thing is sure, packing for weeks or months in a 50-liter bag can become quite a task and we’re here to tell you what you do and don’t need.
+However, one thing is sure, packing for weeks or months in an expandable 45-liter bag can become quite a task, and we’re here to tell you what you do and don’t need.

 What documents do you need?